jonghall/ibmcloud-terraform-vpc/README.md

-# Deploying a Basic 3-Tier Web App deployed into a VPC using Terraform & Ansible
+# Deploying a 3-Tier Web App in a Virtual Private Cloud using Terraform & Ansible

 ## Purpose